 Interested in using the same stylesheet throughout your Web site?
 Want to see how?
 Here are two easy ways!
-PART

 OPTION 1) Using a page or form